Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Kronecker-structured Sparse Recovery

-where $\{\bm \gamma_i\}_{i=1}^I$ are the unknown hyperparameters.
-Then, KroSBL solves for $\{\bm \gamma_i\}_{i=1}^I$ using the maximum-likelihood principle and uses this hyperparameter estimate to solve for $\bm x$.
-In particular, one version of KroSBL, called SVD-KroSBL, uses SVD in the $r$th iteration similar to our dSR as follows:

-where $\bar{\bm \gamma}_{I-1}=\bm \gamma_I$ and $\bar{\bm \gamma}_0=\bm d$, which is function of the previous iterate $\{\bm \gamma_i^{(r-1)}\}_{i=1}^I$.
-Clearly, \eqref{prob.gammabidecom} looks similar to our optimization problem \eqref{prob.bidecom}.
-However, despite the akin form of~\eqref{prob.bidecom} and~\eqref{prob.gammabidecom}, dSBL and SVD-KroSBL possess fundamental differences in the inference process.
-Firstly, the SVD-KroSBL adopts $\otimes_{i=1}^I\bm \gamma_i$ to mimic the Kronecker structured support of the sparse vector~\eqref{eq.vect_kro}, and not to decompose the original sparse recovery problem.
-Secondly, SVD-KroSBL is an iterative algorithm which upon convergence estimates the sparse vector $\bm x$ is \emph{jointly} using all $\{\bm \gamma_i\}_{i=1}^I$ as given by~\cite[Eq.
-(18)]{he2022structure}.
-This approach leads to a higher complexity as evident from Table~\ref{tab.complexity}.
-Finally, the sparse structured $\bm\gamma = \otimes_{i=1}^I \bm \gamma_i$ does not ensure the Kronecker structure in the sparse vector $\bm{x}$ modeled in~\eqref{eq.vect_kro}.
-Similarly, if the assumption \eqref{eq.vect_kro} does not hold, our dSR framework may fail.
-In short, the two algorithms lead to similar optimization problem formulation but are different in their underlying principle and the nature of the final sparse vector estimate.
+where $\bar{\bm \gamma}_{I-1}=\bm \gamma_I$ and $\bar{\bm \gamma}_0$ is from the previous iteration~\cite{he2023bayesian}.
+Although this is a decomposition step like~\eqref{prob.bidecom}, they differ in their specific approaches.
+First, adopting a prior using $\otimes_{i=1}^I\bm \gamma_i$ is to mimic the Kronecker-structured support of the sparse vector~\eqref{eq.vect_kro}, and not to decompose the original sparse recovery problem.
+Second, SVD-KroSBL is iterative where the sparse vector $\bm x$ is estimated \emph{jointly} using all $\{\bm \gamma_i\}_{i=1}^I$ as in~\cite[Eq.
+(18)]{he2022structure}, which leads to higher complexity, as shown in Table~\ref{tab.complexity}.
+Third, adopting $\bm\gamma = \otimes_{i=1}^I \bm \gamma_i$ does not ensure the Kronecker structure~\eqref{eq.vect_kro} in the sparse vector $\bm{x}$.
+Similarly, if assumption \eqref{eq.vect_kro} does not hold, our dSR framework fails.